Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Set-AzPrivateDnsVirtualNetworkLink.md

 ```

 ### -Overwrite
-When specifying the link using a **PrivateDnsLink** object (passed via the pipeline or *Link* parameter), the link is not deleted if it has been changed in Azure DNS since the local **PrivateDnsLink** object was retrieved.
+When specifying the link using a **PSPrivateDnsLink** object (passed via the pipeline or *Link* parameter), the link is not deleted if it has been changed in Azure DNS since the local **PSPrivateDnsLink** object was retrieved.
 This provides protection for concurrent link changes.
 This can be suppressed using the *Overwrite* parameter, which deletes the link regardless of concurrent changes.